limianwang/osmos-lite/README.md

 1. **Define your models.** A model applies a schema to data that is extracted from a data store's specific bucket.
 [Learn more about models](https://github.com/mtabini/osmos/blob/master/docs/models.md)

-1. **CRUD.** Models can be used to create, read, update and delete existing objects.
+1. **CRUD.** Models can be used to create, read, update and delete existing document.
+Two find methods are also supplied.
 [Learn more about documents](https://github.com/mtabini/osmos/blob/master/docs/documents.md).

+1. **Additional functionality** can be also added to Osmos by a plugin or by a driver—for example, to provide access to features of a data store that are not part of the basic CRUD quartet.

 ## Contributing

 Contributions in the form of patches and pull requests are welcome, provided that you also commit to writing covering unit tests.
 [Learn more about contributing](https://github.com/mtabini/osmos/blob/master/docs/contributing.md).

+## Roadmap

+Although Osmos itself is pretty good shape (expect possibly for bugs), its data store support is not; currently, only a Riak driver exists, but more are needed.